What Is a Casino Bonus and How Does It Work?

 Types of Casino Bonuses

 There’s a whole zoo of different casino bonuses out there.
 You’ve got your welcome bonuses, which are like a big hug when you first sign up.
 Then there are reload bonuses, which give you a boost when you add more funds.
 Referral bonuses reward you for bringing in your mates.
 And let’s not forget cashback offers, which give you a percentage of your losses back.
-Plus, there are no deposit bonuses, which are basically free money to start with.
+Plus, there are no deposit bonuses, which are free money.
 Knowing the different types of bonuses is key to picking the ones that suit you best.

 Welcome Bonus Mechanisms